 At even ere the sun was set

-At even ere the sun was set.
-Henry Twells* (1823-1900).
 Written in 1868, and first published in the Appendix (1868) to the First Edition of A&M. Twells had been asked for an evening hymn for the Appendix by Sir Henry Williams Baker*.
 It was written in a classroom, while invigilating an examination.
 An ordained schoolmaster, unoccupied and aware of the night falling, Twells began to reflect on the healing miracles of Christ, and penned the hymn.
-The text he had in mind was undoubtedly: ‘And at even, when the sun did set, they brought unto him all that were diseased’ (Mark 1:32).
-The hymn soon became popular, and in 1895 the Strand magazine included it in an article on notable hymns and...
+The text he had in mind was ‘And at even, when the sun did set, they brought unto Him all that were diseased, and all that were possessed with devils.
+And all the city was gathered together at the door' (Mark 1:32-33).
+These verses were quoted...

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.